 In this example we have inserted the VST plug-in epicVerb into a track, and in the filter box typed the text freq OR gain because we are only interested in automating the frequency and gain parameters.
-For further options and more information about the use of search filters, including many more examples, see the section Using Search Filters.
+For more information about search filters, see the section Using Search Filters.

-Track 3 Send Volume Track 3 Send Pan Track 3 Send Mute Visible Arm Visible Arm Visible Arm
+☐ Track 3 Send Volume ☐ Track 3 Send Pan ☐ Track 3 Send Mute ☐ Visible ☐ Am ☐ Visible ☐ Am ☐ Visible ☐ Am

-Show last touched FX pa • Dhan f 0.0
+Show last touched FX parameters only

+□ VST: epicVerb (Variety Of Sound) Filter: free g OR gain

+Freq1 Visible Arm Leam Mod UI

-☐ VST: epicVerb (Variety C Visible Am Leam Mod UI
+Freq2 Visible Am Leam Mod UI

-Freq2 Gain1 Visible Visible Am Leam Mod UI
+Gain1 Visible Am Leam Mod UI

-Gain2 Visible Arm Leam Mod UI
+Gain2 Visible Am Leam Mod UI